 Pilonidal cysts typically develop above the cleft of the buttocks.
 These swollen lumps contain hair or other debris.
-They occur when pilonidal sinuses, small holes in the skin, become infected.
+They occur when small holes in the skin, known as pilonidal sinuses, become infected.

 Pilonidal cysts can lead to significant discomfort if they become infected.
 These cysts develop when a pilonidal sinus fills with fluid, pus, and other debris.
 A pilonidal sinus is a small hole or indentation in the skin, and it does not require treatment itself.